vickyw1112/sreddit/README.md

 For infinite scroll to be properly implemented you need to progressively load posts as you scroll.

 **Comments**
-Logged in users can write comments on "posts" via (`POST /post/comment`)
+Logged in users can write comments on "posts" via (`PUT /post/comment`)

 **Live Update**
 If a logged in user upvotes a post or comments on a post, the posts upvotes and comments should